- Contractor resource centre

 Aside from your education, you will of course need the right skills and it’s worth noting that not everyone is equipped to be an engineer.
 The best engineers are logically-minded, great problem solvers, and have strong attention to detail.
 In addition to this, engineering is a much more creative profession than many people realise so if you’re someone who thinks outside of the box, engineering could be a great career choice.

 Supporting the Year of Engineering

 Matchtech is proud to support The Year of Engineering and will be running a series of articles throughout March on the routes you can take into different engineering professions.
-You can read one of our previous articles on the routes into nuclear engineering here.

 View our engineering jobs here.

 Top in News & insights

 - Matchtech & Resourcing Solutions go for Gold in Constructionline certification

 Furthering their commitment to both client base and workforce, Matchtech and Resourcing Solutions are delighted to announce...